johnbriann/travisPHP/README.md

 # travisPHP
-this is a test for travis PHP
+this is a peresonal test for travis PHP